Cockroach King

 "Cockroach King" is a song by English progressive metal band Haken.
 It is the third song from the band's third album, The Mountain.
 The song received a single edit shortly after the release of the album but the song was never directly released as a single.
 The song is to date the band's most popular song and would later go on to form the basis of the band's fifth and sixth albums, Vector and Virus.

+The song would later feature on their live releases, L-1VE and Liveforms: An Evening with Haken.

 Background

 Cockroach King was written entirely by Richard Henshall.
 The song's lyrics have been a topic of debate since the release of the song and the band has revealed very little directly on the meaning of the song.
 In recent times the band has been more lenient in revealing the song's true meaning.
 A theory that the song's lyrics are political in nature would be confirmed by vocalist Ross Jennings in August 2021.

 Describing the song's production, the band stated "With 'Cockroach King' we allowed our eccentric side to come to the fore and wrote a song in the tradition of some of our favorite English '70s bands like Queen, The Specials and of course – it's obviously a huge tip of the hat to Gentle Giant.
 There's some 8-string metal riffing in there too and of course Jens Bogren did an amazing job with the mix, It's a blend of the old traditions and modern sounds that we jokingly refer to as 'Djentle Djiant'."

 In a Q&A livestream hosted by the band in April 2020, bassist Connor Green stated that the song is his favourite to play live.

+In 2023, Henshall stated that the song was in part inspired by the 1971 novel Fear and Loathing in Las Vegas.